josephcayetano/Building-an-Interactive-Data-Dashboard/README.md

 3. Task 1 Dashboard.twbx - A Tableau workbook file that contains the dashboard for the medical data.

-4. medical_clean.csv - The CSV fie used for Task 1.
+4. medical_clean.csv - The CSV file used for Task 1.

 5. [Tableau Public URL](https://public.tableau.com/app/profile/joseph.cayetano/viz/Task1Dashboard_17359420937690/Task1Dashboard) - The link where the dashboard can be accessed in case the .twbx doesn't work.